top of page

 The solar energy industry has grown very quickly over the last several years, but some installers couldn’t scale up the way they planned.
 Numerous solar energy installation companies have gone bankrupt or shut down their operations for various reasons.
-Some of these companies were quite large and operated in numerous states, like ADT Solar and Pink Energy.
+Some of these companies were quite large and operated in numerous states, like ADT Solar, SunPower, and Pink Energy.

 Solar bankruptcies can leave homeowners with systems that aren’t connected properly, lack the necessary permits, or are simply not functioning as expected.
 This can be incredibly frustrating—especially if you’re still paying off a solar loan while your system isn’t reducing your electricity bills.
 Sadly, some of these orphaned systems aren’t generating any power at all, making it difficult to enjoy the benefits of going solar.